autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 You can keep the repo private.

-Go to Netlify, sign up for an account (you can sign it with your GitHub account), and click **Import from Git** in the dashboard.
+Go to Netlify, sign up for an account (you can sign up with your GitHub account), and click **Import from Git** in the dashboard.

 ![](NetlifyDashboard.png)